jrnold/r4ds-exercise-solutions/docs/transform.md

 > Which is more important: arrival delay or departure delay?

 Arrival delay is more important.
 Arriving early is nice, but equally as good as arriving late is bad.
 Variation is worse than consistency; if I know the plane will always arrive 10 minutes late, then I can plan for it arriving as if the actual arrival time was 10 minutes later than the scheduled arrival time.

 So I'd try something that calculates the expected time of the flight, and then aggregates over any delays from that time.
 I would ignore any early arrival times.
 A better ranking would also consider cancellations, and need a way to convert them to a delay time (perhaps using the arrival time of the next flight to the same destination).

+**TOOD: Answer this**